There is an ongoing debate whether it makes sense to buy a life insurance for the kids.

 But there is another side to life insurance.
 It helps to manage life’s risk.

 A sick child can bring a lot of stress not only to the parents, but to the entire family too.
-While common illnesses can be covered by parents’ health plan (if you do have one) or savings, a critical illness can be a burden to your pocket particularly if it lasts for an extended period of time.
+While common illnesses can be covered by guardians’/parents’ health plan/s (if they do have one/them), income, savings, and emergency funds, a critical illness can be a burden to the pocket particularly if it lasts for an extended period of time.

-A life insurance that covers the life of the child can be a cushion in such situations.
-It prevents the breadwinner(s) from dipping in too much on their savings or from selling off their assets.
-Also, it can help them avoid borrowing substantial amount from friends, family members, or the banks.
+A life insurance that covers the life, particularly with an attached insurance rider for critical illness, of the child can be a cushion in such situations.
+They may help prevent the breadwinner(s) from dipping in too much into their savings or from selling off their assets.
+Also, it can help avoid borrowing substantial amounts from friends, family members, or lending institutions.

-Here are the reasons why you, as parents, may choose to buy a life cover for your child:
+Here are the possible reasons why parents may choose to buy a life cover for your child:

 - To protect the family from costly medical care in times of critical illness of the child